NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/Aext``                     double  frac   > 0          No         See [#]_                   Exterior area ratio for SFA/MF dwelling units
   =====================================  ======  =====  ===========  =========  =========================  ===============================================

-  .. [#] TypeOfInfiltrationLeakage choices are "unit total" or "unit exterior only".
+  .. [#] TypeOfInfiltrationLeakage choices are "unit total" or "unit exterior only", and are described as follows:

+         \- **unit total**: the provided infiltration value represents the total infiltration to the dwelling unit, as measured by a compartmentalization test, in which case it will be adjusted by ``extension/Aext``.

+         \- **unit exterior only**: the provided infiltration value represents the infiltration to the dwelling unit from outside only, as measured by a guarded test.

   .. [#] TypeOfInfiltrationLeakage required if single-family attached or apartment unit.
-         Use "unit total" if the provided infiltration value represents the total infiltration to the dwelling unit, as measured by a compartmentalization test, in which case it will be adjusted by ``extension/Aext``.
-         Use "unit exterior only" if the provided infiltration value represents the infiltration to the dwelling unit from outside only, as measured by a guarded test.
   .. [#] If InfiltrationHeight not provided, it is inferred from other inputs (e.g., conditioned floor area, number of conditioned floors above-grade, above-grade foundation wall height, etc.).
   .. [#] InfiltrationHeight is defined as the vertical distance between the lowest and highest above-grade points within the pressure boundary, per ASHRAE 62.2.
   .. [#] If Aext not provided and TypeOfInfiltrationLeakage is "unit total", defaults for single-family attached and apartment units to the ratio of exterior (adjacent to outside) envelope surface area to total (adjacent to outside, other dwelling units, or other MF spaces) envelope surface area, as defined by `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_ and `ASHRAE 62.2-2019 <https://www.techstreet.com/ashrae/standards/ashrae-62-2-2019?product_id=2087691>`_.